 People of the Kreuzbasar

-Owner of the Kreuzbasar's one and only genuine Turkish coffee house and purveyer of reluctant information.
+Owner of the Kreuzbasar's one and only genuine Turkish coffee house and purveyor of reluctant information.

 Flowery Insults: His cursing is flowery and stereotypically middle-eastern, of the "motherless son of a goat" kind.

-A patron of Altug's cafe, an agent of the Lodge, an organization in Berlin that is bent on maintaining Berlin's independence through any means necessary
+A patron of Altug's cafe, an agent of the Black Lodge, an Ancient Conspiracy bent on ruling the world.

-Good Angel, Bad Angel: The bad angel kind, his requests are on the morally questionable side compared to your fellow runners.
+Good Angel, Bad Angel: The bad angel kind, his requests are on the morally questionable side compared to other employers.

 Other Dragonfall Characters